dimitri/pgloader/docs/ref/pgsql-redshift.rst

 database source. pgloader automatically discovers that it's talking to a Redshift database by parsing the output of the `SELECT version()` SQL query.

-Redhift as a data source
+Redshift as a data source
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Redshift is a variant of PostgreSQL version 8.0.2, which allows pgloader to